(Sanskrit: Mahāprajñāpāramitā Upadeśa; Chinese: 大智度論)

 In fascicles nineteen and twenty, The GPWT elaborates on the Buddha further telling Śāriputra what a bodhisattva should practice on the path toward Buddhahood in the Great Perfection of Wisdom Sūtra.
 The GPWT explains that the four bases of mindfulness, the four right efforts, and so forth (collectively known as the thirty-seven aspects of awakening) are the path to nirvāṇa and instructs us in great detail.
 Next, The GPWT explains that the three samādhis are the gates to nirvāṇa, and the four immeasurable minds and so forth help us open those gates.
 All who practice these are sure to fulfill their aspirations on the path.

-Our fall publishing season is underway, and we are currently collecting donations to fund the publication of The Great Perfection of Wisdom Treatise, vol. 16-20.
+We are currently working on the publication of The Great Perfection of Wisdom Treatise, vol. 16-20.